SapkalKunal96/ShellK/README.md

 ######################

-There is not shell scripts as far
+There is not shell scrip